The days of using your insurance to see the family doctor are numbered.

 Since we know that most of our patients will be price sensitive because they either don’t have insurance or will not have met their deductible, we’ve researched the lowest prices for healthcare that you’ll need outside of our office.
 Do you need a colonoscopy?
 Note I said “need” as opposed to “want.”
 If you are 50+ years old and haven’t had one, you definitely need one.
 Do you need a sleep study?
 If your BMI is more than 25, you should at least discuss the quality of your sleep with your doctor.
 We’ve found where you can get these studies for the lowest cash price.
 Many times, the cash price that we’ve found is 50% or more less expensive than what you would be charged if you went to a facility that normally billed insurance companies.
 We also help our patients save money on more routine things like MRI, CT, x-rays, DEXA, retinopathy exams and other fancy tests with names that are hard to pronounce and even harder to spell.

-Direct primary care reduces barriers for people seeking to protect their health.
+Direct primary care reduces barriers for people seeking to protect their health in Austin.
 It reduces the costs of care to the point where the average American and the working poor can once again afford to see a physician on a regular basis.
 THIS IS POWERFUL INFORMATION FOR OUR SOCIETY.
 Insurance isn’t necessary within this relationship because the care is affordable.
 Actually, keeping insurance out is what makes this relationship functional and affordable.
 Insurance is for unpredictable events that would be financially catastrophic.
 When you go to a clinic that bills insurance for visits that are predictable, like the yearly visits that you need for your chronic disease or the couple of sick visits that most of us need every year, you end up selecting a clinic that, by definition, has to overcharge you for the services that they’ll provide.
 At the beginning of this blog I made a prediction about how you would pay your family physician in the future.
 I’ve pulled the curtain on the financial reasons that direct primary care will disrupt this relationship.
 Once you experience direct primary care, you’ll be thankful for this disruption, as will your doctor.
 This is because your doctor will be happier working in a direct primary care.
 I’ll tell you more about that later.

 I believe that direct primary care is the revolution that is necessary to change the trajectory of the missile that is healthcare spending in the U.S. It would likely even lead to better outcomes by allowing family physicians the actual amount of time that is necessary to help patients make substantial changes to their lives, eventually affecting chronic disease and overall health.
 Which is why most of us became doctors in the first place.